23 Impressive Castles in Berlin (And Nearby)

 Glienicke Palace

 The UNESCO-recognized Glienicke Palace, sometimes referred to as Glienicke Villa, is a Neoclassical villa on the banks of the River Havel.
-Prince Carl of Prussia, after returning from traveling around Italy, wished to build an Italian style villa with Mediterranean gardens, and Glienicke Palace is the resulting Mediterranean manor house.
+Prince Carl of Prussia, after returning from traveling around Italy, wished to build an Italian style villa with Mediterranean gardens.
+Glienicke Palace is the resulting Mediterranean manor house.

 The garden is as highly regarded as the house itself, and is very enjoyable on a sunny day.
 Go for a stroll to admire the landscaping and the fountains.